 Telecommunications laws and regulations (and interpretations thereof) are evolving in response to rapid changes in the telecommunications industry.
 If our carrier partners were to be subject to any changes in applicable law or regulation (or interpretations thereof), then we in turn may be subject to increased costs for their products and services or receive products and services that may be of less value to our customers, which in turn could adversely affect our business and operating results.
-Furthermore, in the event that any federal or state regulators were to expand the scope of applicable laws and regulations or their application to include the certain endusers and information service providers, then our business and operating results could also be adversely affected.
+Furthermore, to the extent we offer call recording and pay-for-call services, we may be directly subject to certain telecommunications-related regulations.
+Finally, in the event that any federal or state regulators were to expand the scope of applicable laws and regulations or their application to include certain end users and information service providers, then our business and operating results could also be adversely affected.

-The following existing federal and state laws could impact the growth and profitability of our business:
+The following existing and possible future federal and state laws could impact the growth and profitability of our business: